 Mikell’s Farm Honey is Raw Honey.
 We use organic beekeeping practices and border the Pisgah National Forest, so our bees have plenty to pollinate.
-What sets us apart from others is that our Sourwood Honey is tested at Texas A&M University; the only place in the USA that tests honey pollen content.
-Our Sourwood Honey won the 2014 International Black Jar Honey Tasting Contest, so you could say that we have the world’s best Sourwood Honey!
+What sets us apart from others is that our Sourwood Honey won the 2014 International Black Jar Honey Tasting Contest, so you could say that we have the world’s best Sourwood Honey!
+We are North Carolina Certified Honey Producers.

 NOTE: Spring Wildflower Honey Straws are purchased from a third party and are Kosher and 100% Wildflower Honey.